Thulium-Drake/ansible-role-foreman/README.md

 This role requires Ansible Collection 'theforeman.foreman' 2.1.2 or higher in order to work!

+This role supports Foreman 2.5 / Katello 4.1 and up

 Other requirements on the Ansible controller:

 * python-netaddr (for subnet related tasks)